petersenpeter/CellExplorer/docs/tutorials/plotting-spike-data.md

 1. TOC
 {:toc}

-## Show spikes plots in the Cell Explorer
+## Show spike raster data in the Cell Explorer
 The Cell Explorer can show spike raster data using the `sessionName.spikes.cellinfo.mat` and related structures (`sessionName.*.events.mat` and `sessionName.*.manipulation.mat`).
 See the [file definitions here]({{"/datastructure/data-structure-and-format/"|absolute_url}}).
 Any `events` or `manipulation` files located in the basepath will be detected in the pipeline and PSTHs will be generated.
 Events and manipulation files are similar in content, but only manipulation intervals are excluded in the pipeline.

 1. Launch the Cell Explorer